adriansinger87/adriansinger87.github.io/2_about.md

         <td>The web page <a href="http://www.wargaz-vikings.de" target="_blank">wargaz-vikings.de</a> which shows one my hobbies.</td>
     </tr>
     <tr>
-        <td>Th great blog <a href="http://www.julinaeht.de" target="_blank">julinaeht.de</a>, driven by my girlfriend.</td>
+        <td>The great blog <a href="http://www.julinaeht.de" target="_blank">julinaeht.de</a>, driven by my girlfriend.</td>
     </tr>
 </table>

 > **Living history**: I share this really fascinating hobby with lot's of good friends.
 Together we call us the **Wargaz-Vikings**.

-The attentive reader was already on our website <a href="http://www.wargaz-vikings.de" target="_blank">wargaz-vikings.de</a>.
+> The attentive reader was already on our website <a href="http://www.wargaz-vikings.de" target="_blank">wargaz-vikings.de</a>.
-Here you can find some impressions what's going on in our clan.
+> There you can find some impressions what's going on in our clan.
-I will share private pictures only rarely, so that I don't have to update this content very often. - And because this is not social media. ;-)
+> I will share private pictures only rarely, so that I don't have to update this kind of content very often. - And because this is not social media.
+<i class="mdi mdi-emoticon-outline" style="font-size: inherit"></i>